Microsoft's $69 bln Activision deal could harm competition, UK says | Technology

 Reuters previously reported that Microsoft would pay a $3 billion break-fee if the deal falls through, according to a source familiar with the matter, suggesting the company was confident of winning antitrust approval.
 The CMA said Microsoft was well positioned to succeed in cloud gaming, given it had a leading cloud platform in Azure and the leading PC operating system in Windows OS, as well as Xbox.

 It said these strengths in combination with Activision's games could damage competition in the nascent market for cloud gaming services.
-Microsoft said in a blog on Thursday that it was committed to expanding choice for gamers through both its Game Pass subscription service and by bringing more games to mobile.
+Microsoft said in a blog on Thursday that it would launch major Activision games on its Game Pass subscription service and also make them available to other consoles and mobile devices through cloud game streaming technology.

-It said thorough reviews by regulators would show that the combination of Microsoft and Activision Blizzard will benefit the industry and players.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)